graveja0/health-care-markets/README.md

 ## Identifying Markets via Community Detection

-Our next tep is to use this network representation of hospital use to “detect” markets for hospital services.
+Our next step is to use this network representation of hospital use to “detect” markets for hospital services.
 A nice feature of this approach is that we can detect markets from any perspective: the geography (i.e., what ZIP codes tend to send patients to similar